unisdr/VC-API-Documentation/drupal.md

 The user gets authenticated using the password flow grant https://www.preventionweb.net/myprofile/login.
 The common login gives the successful authenticated user an access token and refresh token, the application should save this information on the user session.

+### Update Drupal ID

+Update existing common login account with Drupal ID.

+TODO: Discuss with Everis if this is okay

+Form Post Parameters:

+* email string, value should be a valid email address
+* drupal_id integer, primary key of Drupal user table (user.id), this a way for common login to associate the account information with drupal

 ### Check logged in account email address and password

 This function was used to verify the logged in account credentials before performing the change password and email function.

+Authentication: Password grant

 Header Parameters: